phetsims/qa/documentation/qa-book.md

 * `$ pm2 start phettest-server`
 * `$ pm2 logs phettest-server`

+Since phettest now runs on bayes, rather than the Turing computer, you are generally better off asking a developer for help in using these commands and/or troubleshooting.

 ### 6.3: Website Administration

 Do not delete English versions of simulations!